jito-foundation/ncn-template/simulation-test-detailed-guide.md

 ```

 The vault registry is a critical data structure that:

-*   Tracks all supported vault accounts
+- Tracks all supported vault accounts
-*   Maintains the list of supported token mints (token types)
+- Maintains the list of supported token mints (token types)
-*   Records the weight assigned to each token type
+- Records the weight assigned to each token type
-*   Serves as the source of truth for vault and token configurations
+- Serves as the source of truth for vault and token configurations

 Note that this is only initializing the vault registry.
 The vaults and the supported tokens will be registered in the next steps.

 Check out the vault registry struct [here](#vaultregistry)

 ##### 5.3 Activating Relationships with Time Advancement

+Copy and paste the following code at the bottom of your test function:

 ```rust
 // Fast-forward time to simulate a full epoch passing